recruitment operations

 2. Client communication

-• Facilitate meetings: Schedule meetings with the hiring managers, and other concerned parties and set up dedicated communication channels to discuss how far you’ve progressed.
+• Facilitate meetings: Schedule virtual meetings with the hiring managers, and other concerned parties and set up dedicated communication channels to discuss how far you’ve progressed.
 Additionally, provide them with updates and solve issues that will arise.
 This helps in transparency and ensures everyone understands each other.

 • Maintain transparency: While it’s crucial to assign a single account manager (ideally from the ops function) to be the main point of contact for a client, keeping things transparent using a dedicated client portal can be effective.